-When the equilateral pentagon is dissected into triangles, two of them appear as isosceles (the orange and blue triangles) and the other as a scalene (the green triangle):
+When the equilateral pentagon is dissected into triangles, two of them appear as isosceles (orange and blue) and the other as a scalene (green):

 Here we reference the Egyptian hieroglyphic for Sirius (below) which has three symbols: the pentagram, the isosceles triangle and the dome.
 The dome represents the equilateral pentagon as a function of two variables that can be plotted in the 2D plane.
 Each pair of values (α, β) maps to a single point of the plane and to a single pentagon.
 Hieroglyphs then, are not translated but rather interpreted:

 So this is why the goddess Sopdet was portrayed with a pentagram just above her head.
 On July 26 she rose before the Sun and heralded the New Year.
 As the Lady of Love, she was the muse of the civilised world and the brightest star in the night sky.
 The Coming Forth of Sopdet heralded the inundation of the Nile and her pentagram adorned the dress of Seshat.